netgen/local-development-setup/mailhog/README.md

 as `mailhog` to the appropriate place that is configured in your `PATH` environment variable, usually `bin` directory in your home directory.

-You can also install it using `brew`:
+You can also install it using `Homebrew`:

 ```console
 brew install mailhog